 What age/grade level is The Big Battery Rescue designed for?

-The Livestream Event of The Energized Guyz: Powered Up and related classroom materials are for grades P-6.
+The live performance and related classroom materials are for grades P-6.
 All primary school students are welcome!

 What does the Program Administrator do?

 When hosting The Big Battery Rescue, one person at the school will need to be in charge of liaising with our team at The National Theatre for Children and facilitating all aspects of the program within your school/community.
 We call this person the “Program Administrator.”
 Ideally this person would be a school administrator, curriculum coordinator, science coordinator, or other staff member who has the ability to coordinate with classroom teachers at your school.